 - Individuals may not enter closed areas as posted on site.

 - Vehicles may not be operated off established roads or on closed roads.

 - Camping is restricted to designated areas.
-Individuals may not camp more than 14 consecutive days, unless concurrent with their published hunt period (and scouting period for big-game hunters only).
+Individuals may not camp more than 14 consecutive days, unless the combined hunting and scouting periods for which the hunter is licensed

 - Campfires must be safely contained.

 - Dogs must remain on leash, except when being used for hunting purposes as allowed by rule.

 - Domestic livestock feed, other than pelleted, grain feed or hay certified as weed free, is prohibited.

 - Individuals may not deface or remove rocks, minerals, plants (including fruits, nuts, and berries), animals (except for legally harvested game), firewood, or man-made features (including artifacts).

 - Individuals may not violate access rules for specific WMAs posted on site or otherwise published by NMDGF.